vidar-alvestad/openshift-reference-springboot-server/README.md

   commit id, tags, commit time etc from the commit currently being built.
 Spring actuator will add this information to the info section.

-The info endpoint has a dependencies section that list the name of all the external dependices and their static base URL.
+The info endpoint has a dependencies section that list the name of all the external dependencies and their static base URL.
 This information will be stored in a CMDB for cause analysis and to chart dependencies in Skatteetatens infrastructure.

 The links part of the info endpoint show application specific links to other part of the internal infrastructure in Skatteeaten.
-The links contains some placeholders that are replaced by Marjory marked with ```{}``` fences.
+The links contains some placeholders that are replaced marked with ```{}``` fences.

 ###  /health - Health status